tmtsoftware/csw/docs/src/main/create-component.md

 -   `onOneway`: called on Oneway command if validateCommand returns `Accepted`.
 -   `onGoOffline`: called when component receives external message to go offline.
 -   `onGoOnline`: called when component receives external message to go online.
--   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see [Tracking Dependencies](multiple-components/#tracking-dependencies))
+-   `onLocationTrackingEvent`: called when a tracked dependency changes location state. (see @ref:[Tracking Dependencies](./multiple-components.md#tracking-dependencies))
 -   `onShutdown`: called when component is shutting down.

 The source code of `ComponentHandlers` can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/scaladsl/ComponentHandlers.scala).

-More details about handler significance and invocation can be referred [here](https://tmtsoftware.github.io/csw-prod/framework/handling-lifecycle.html)
+More details about handler significance and invocation can be referred @ref:[here](./framework.md#handling-lifecycle)

 @@@ note { title=Note }